 There’s nothing quite like biting into a fresh strawberry straight from the garden.
 Learn how to grow strawberries in pots so you can enjoy plump, ripe strawberries this year.

 Anyone who has tried growing strawberries in the ground knows that they tend to spread out and take over an area when given free rein.
 However, strawberry plants grow very well in containers, making them perfect for enjoying juicy summer fruit in almost any yard.

-In addition to being ideal for small gardens, here are some more benefits to growing strawberries in containers:
+In addition to being ideal for small gardens, here are some more benefits to growing your own strawberries in containers:

 - You can easily move them to a different location, if needed, without transplanting them.